Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

 \subsection{TOD generation}

-We modeled an virtual and ideal telescope firsthand to simulate the TOD data, and with a simplified model we describe a telescope with 2000 detectors \footnote{With this model, we distribute the detectors are located at the center of its focal plane and do not include a real beam size for simplicity.}.
+We simulate an virtual CMB observation with a telescope of 2000 detectors\footnote{ We adopt an ideal model that the detectors are located at the center of its focal plane and do not include a real beam size for simplicity.}, and generate the TOD data.
 A scan strategy is required to get the trajectory of each detector's pointing over the pre-computed sky maps.
-The basic scanning mode of the telescope is 360 degree azimuthal scanning with a fixed elevation axis.
+The basic scanning pattern of the telescope is to fix the elevation angle and to carry out a 360 degree azimuth scan.
 The values of basic parameters such as elevation angle, scanning speed and sampling frequency are listed in Table \ref{tab:my_label}.
 We assume that during the mission the telescope observes 400 days and works for 7 hours per day.
-Note that for simplicity we take the spinning of the Earth into account, while ignore the orbiting so that daily scans perfectly overlap with each other.
+We take the spinning of the Earth into account, and for simplicity we ignore the orbiting so that daily scans perfectly overlap with each other.
 It is convenient to name each 360 degrees' scan as a Ring scan.
 In total each dataset includes 400 days' data, each day has 420 ring scans, and each ring lasts 60 seconds and contains 3,000 samples according to the scan strategy.